expresspigeon/blog/src/content/posts/2012/importing-lists-into-express-pigeon.md

-A major part of sending out emails through Express Pigeon is…. having people to send them to.
+A major part of sending out emails through Express Pigeon is... having people to send them to.
 Just as we crafted our state-of-the-art email designer, we wanted to make importing email lists into Express Pigeon just as simple and painless.

+By listing simple
-We think we achieved our simplicity goals and by following these simple instructions, we'll show you step-by-step how to get started importing your email marketing contacts into [Express Pigeon](http://expresspigeon.com).
+instructions, we'll show you step-by-step how to get started importing your email contacts into [Express Pigeon](http://expresspigeon.com).

 ***Step one:***  In the Express Pigeon Dashboard, select the contacts tab and create a new list – give the list a name and subject to keep